 - Managing teams of analytics professionals

-Because these professionals often work across departments, collaborative capabilities are also a must.
-Marketing analytics managers need to be able to develop and foster professional relationships both within their teams and across the entire company.
+Because these professionals often work across departments, collaborative capabilities are a must.
+Marketing analytics managers must be able to develop and foster professional relationships both within their teams and across the entire company.
 Employers prize candidates who value these relationships and invest the time necessary to cultivate them.

 Marketing analytics manager salary